mtpullin/budget-tracker/README.md

   ### [Questions](#questions)

   ## Description
-  budget tracker with graph showing increases and decreases of funds
+  budget tracker with graph showing increases and decreases of funds as well as having offline functionality.

   ## License
   MIT